Tuesday, September 29, 2015

 Your mind and body wants to live in sin, but your spirit, that greater one that is inside of you, wants to do those things which are pleasing to God.
 This is why God only deals with your spirit and not your soul or body.
 He is the Father of Spirits, not the father of your soul or your body.

-We forever pray that today’s inspirational message will abundantly bless you as well greatly inform you.
+We forever pray that today’s inspirational message will abundantly bless you as well as greatly inform you.
 If blessed by this message, please share so that others may be blessed as well.
 Amen.

 Enjoy your blessings. - KW